 1739-1814.
-He was born in Dundee Scotland on 24 January 1739, the son of Alexander Duncan who was the town clerk, and of his wife, Isabel Crawford.
+He was born in Dundee, Scotland on 24 January 1739, the son of the town clerk, Alexander Duncan, and of his wife, Isobel Crawford.

-After a year from February 1758 aboard the Newark 80, Captain William Holburne, he briefly joined the America 60, Captain Hon John Byron, going out to the Mediterranean where he was immediately moved to the flagship of Vice-Admiral Thomas Broderick, the Prince 90, Captain Joseph Peyton, serving as a midshipman for four months.
-Equally he was only briefly aboard the Namur 90, Captain Matthew Buckle, flagship of Admiral Hon Edward Boscawen before that vessel returned home.
+After a year from February 1758 aboard the Newark 80, Captain William Holburne, he briefly joined the America 60, Captain Hon.
+John Byron, going out to the Mediterranean where he was immediately moved to the flagship of Vice-Admiral Thomas Broderick, the Prince 90, Captain Joseph Peyton, serving as a midshipman for four months, with his ship being present but unengaged at the Battle of Lagos Bay on 17-19 August 1759.
+Following the battle he was briefly aboard the Namur 90, Captain Matthew Buckle, the flagship of Admiral Hon Edward Boscawen, before that vessel returned home.

-In August 1783 he arrived in Nova Scotia to become commissioner for Halifax dockyard having been appointed to that office by his friend Howe, now the first lord of the Admiralty.
-He came home in 1799, assumed a similar position at Sheerness in 1800, and on 1 January 1801 became deputy comptroller of the Navy, a position he relinquished on 7 June 1806 when he retired to Dartmouth.
+In August 1783 he sailed for Nova Scotia to become the commissioner at Halifax dockyard, having been appointed to that office by his friend Howe, now the first lord of the Admiralty.
+He came home in 1799 to seek medical treatment, assumed a similar position at Sheerness at the end of April 1800, and on 1 January 1801 became deputy comptroller of the Navy, a position he relinquished on 7 June 1806 when he retired to Dartmouth.

-He died in Dartmouth on 7 October 1814.
+Captain Duncan died in Dartmouth on 7 October 1814.

 He married Mary French at St. Saviour’s Church, Dartmouth, on 27 November 1761.
 A son, Henry Duncan, entered the Navy in 1781 but was lost off the coast of Newfoundland in the Scout 18 in November 1802.
 Additionally he had a daughter, Isabella and another son, Arthur French Duncan.